microsoft/vscode-dev-containers/script-library/docs/sshd.md

         ```
         ...where `vscode` above is the user you are running as in the container (e.g. `codespace`, `vscode`, `node`, or `root`) and `2222` after the `!` is the same local port you used in the `ssh` command in step 1.

-4. Your dev container's filesystem should now be available in the `sshfs` folder under your home / user profile folder.
+4. Your dev container's filesystem should now be available in the `~/sshfs/devcontainer` on macOS or Liunux and appear in a new explorer window on Windows.